nabayansaha/AnomalyFTP/README.md

 ## Methodology

-The repository explores advanced anomaly detection techniques, including models inspired by recent research such as **SimpleNet**.
+The repository explores advanced anomaly detection techniques, including models inspired by recent research **GLASS** and **SimpleNet**.

-**SimpleNet** is a simple and application-friendly network designed for image anomaly detection and localization.
+### GLASS: Global and Local Anomaly co-Synthesis Strategy

+**GLASS** (Global and Local Anomaly co-Synthesis Strategy) is a unified framework for synthesizing a broader and more controllable range of anomalies at both the feature and image levels.
 It consists of:

+- **Global Anomaly Synthesis (GAS):** Synthesizes weak, near-in-distribution anomalies at the feature level using Gaussian noise guided by gradient ascent and truncated projection.
+This approach enhances the detection of subtle defects that are close to normal samples.
+- **Local Anomaly Synthesis (LAS):** Generates strong, far-from-distribution anomalies at the image level by overlaying textures, providing a diverse set of synthetic anomalies.

+GLASS achieves state-of-the-art results on major industrial benchmarks such as MVTec AD (detection AUROC of 99.9%), VisA, and MPDD, and it excels in weak defect detection.
+Its effectiveness and efficiency have been validated in real-world industrial applications[1][3][4][5].

+### SimpleNet

+**SimpleNet** is a lightweight and application-friendly network for image anomaly detection and localization.
+It includes:

-- A pre-trained Feature Extractor to obtain local features.
+- A pre-trained feature extractor for local feature extraction.
-- A shallow Feature Adapter for domain adaptation.
+- A shallow feature adapter for domain adaptation.
-- An Anomaly Feature Generator that synthesizes anomaly features by adding Gaussian noise (used only during training).
+- An anomaly feature generator that injects Gaussian noise during training.
-- A binary Anomaly Discriminator to distinguish between normal and anomalous features.
+- A binary anomaly discriminator for distinguishing normal and anomalous features.

-SimpleNet achieves high accuracy (AUROC of 99.6% on MVTec AD) and fast inference (77 FPS on a 3080ti GPU), making it suitable for real-world industrial applications.
+SimpleNet achieves high accuracy and fast inference, making it suitable for deployment in industrial environments.

+---

 ---